Talent Resources

 When we talk about film, more often than not we're thinking of feature films.
 For many filmmakers, that's the dream.

 Film London offers support to writers, directors and producers looking to embark on their first feature film.
 Our Production Finance Market New Talent Strand offers selected filmmaking teams the chance to pitch their project in one-to-one meetings with major international financiers.
 We provide teams with training on film financing and pitching.
+The 2024 market is open for applications until 8 July.
 Check the PFM page for the latest info.

 Through BFI NETWORK's Early Development Fund we support writers to develop a feature idea into a treatment.